ronin4n6labs/Ronin4n6Labs.github.io/about.md

 - Emerging technologies in multimedia forensics

 Through this platform, I aim to share insights from my research, engage with the forensic community, and contribute to the ongoing advancement of forensic science.
 I'm excited to collaborate with fellow researchers and practitioners in pushing the boundaries of what's possible in digital and multimedia forensics.

+## Logo Credit:

+The Ronin logo used on this site is from Behance.net, sourced from the "Samurai Concept" gallery: https://www.behance.net/gallery/25262027/Samurai-Concept.

 ### Contact me